 Owner comes from from the standard

 TComponent.
-See https://castle-engine.io/modern_pascal_introduction.html#_manual_and_automatic_freeing .
+See Manual and automatic freeing (Pascal introduction).
 It manages memory (owner will free the owned instance, when the owner is freed before the owned).

-Owner are separate concepts, declared in different classes.
-They may be set to the same object instance, if it is suitable in the particular situation, but these 2 things just perform 2 separate functions.
-In CGE editor, owner of everything in the design is always one central
+Owner may be set to the same instance, if it is suitable in the particular situation, but in general these 2 things just perform 2 separate functions.
+For example, in CGE editor, owner of everything in the design is always one central

 DesignOwner component.
 When you load the design yourself, you provide the